To amend the Licensing Act 2003 with respect to the performance of live music entertainment; and for connected purposes.

 13 April 2010

-The Live Music Bill would change the Licensing Act 2003 to make it easier to perform live music.
-It would remove the licensing requirement for live music in small venues under 200 capacity that serve alcohol and host music between 8am and midnight; it would also permit up to two performers to play live with little or no amplification without a licence, and enable hospitals, hospital accommodation, schools and colleges to host live music without a licence.
+The Live Music Bill would change the Licensing Act 2003 to make it easier for small venues and certain settings to stage live music without a licence.
+It would remove the need for a live music licence for many small venues (capacity under 200 with an alcohol licence) for performances between 8am and midnight, and allow up to two performers with unamplified or only lightly amplified music.
+It would also let hospitals, hospital accommodation, schools and colleges host live music without a licence, in order to widen access and encourage live performances.

 Generated 21 February 2026